Your enrollment status will determine your eligibility for certain awards and what percentage of your awards you should expect to receive.

 - Transition (TRANS)

-You can also check your Financial Aid status or awards on the Financial Aid Student Portal.
+You can also check your Financial Aid status or awards on your ctcLink Student Homepage.

 Most Financial Aid awards will be disbursed on the second instructional day of the quarter and applied toward your tuition and fees.